rozariot/FFShark_Wireshark_Integration/README.md

 `read_packets.py` is used to read the generated packets into human readable.
 It can also output packets into PCAP format.
 Again, use the `--help` option to see more about it.

-`pcap_formatter.py` is used to read a packet stored as a binary file (.bin) and formats it into pcap format.
-Use `-h` to see what to place as arguments.

 `sendfilter` an exe that programs FFShark with a filter.
 Requires a .bpf file as input.

-`compile_filter.py` gets a filtering instruction through sshdump, and calls the `compilefilt` executable generated from `compilefilt.c` source code to compile a .bpf file containing the filtering instructions.
-The .bpf file will then need to be sent to the fpga.
-This code is mainly just for testing how to send a filtering instruction to the ARM chip through SSHdump.

 `compilefilt.c` uses pcap library to compile filtering instructions into raw bpf filter.
 This was taken from https://github.com/UofT-HPRC/fpga-bpf/tree/main/utilities/compilefilt.
 This script currently outputs generated bpf instructions into the terminal.
 These outputs may need to be disabled to avoid interference of pcap packet transaction through sshdump.
 Run `gcc -o compilefilt compilefilt.c -lpcap` to regenerate `compilefilt` after any changes.